 Are you up for trying a new appoach?
 If so, try this exercise on your own, or ask a friend or a therapist to do it with you.

 This treatment for alleviating depression is based on the following conflict-resolution theoretical assumption: Depression is a disorder of power that emerges as a by-product of dominant-submissive conflict resolution.
 That explanation may sound pretty confusing initially.
 Hopefully as you read on it will increasigly make sense.

 I explain conflict resolution theory and some of the treatment methods that grow out of it in detail in my book for therapists, From Conflict to Resolution.
 For an article offering a simplified version, which I call bump theory, see here.
 In any case, here's how this new mode of treatment can help to alleviate a depressive collapse.

 Yes, you can do the visualization on your own.
 Just open your eyes each time you're ready to read the next question.

 Most people find it easier though if a friend or relative reads the questions, you verbalize what you see, and together you discuss each of your answers, keeping your eyes closed the full time.

-A third and probably the best option is, if you have a therapist, to ask your therapist to guide you.
+If you have a therapist, a third and probably the best option is to ask your therapist to guide you.